About the Project:

-The Global Classroom and Aula Global internship project connects university students with some of the wildest, unspoiled tropical forests left in Costa Rica.
+The Global Classroom and Aula Global volunteer and internship project connects people with some of the wildest, unspoiled tropical forests left in Costa Rica.
 Aula Global reserve is not open to the general public so human activity within the reserve is at a minimum, allowing students the unique opportunity to study unencumbered by tourist activity and restrictions placed upon many researchers studying in public reserves.

 Our eco-friendly research station, dormitory and composting toilet/gray water system are conveniently located within the reserve, allowing easy access to the forest at all hours of the day and night.
 Night walks reveal a new collection of species not observed in the daylight hours, opening up entirely new avenues for research.
 Many new and unidentified species have been documented within our boundaries, and many more await discovery.
 Over 200 species of bird have been identified from the front porch alone!